mgmacleod/context-mechanics/logs/project-clarification/general-introduction.md

 **Embedded Research Methodology**: New approaches for studying cognitive systems when traditional researcher/subject boundaries dissolve.

-**Real-Time Coordination Protocols**: Methods for enabling and studying cognitive integration as it develops rather than analyzing it post-hoc.
+**Real-Time Coordination Protocols**: Methods for enabling and studying integration as it develops rather than analyzing it post-hoc.

 **Context Window Science**: Treating the context window as a fundamental cognitive phenomenon rather than just a technical constraint.